Norman Black: Meralco Bolts (2014–2023)

-In 2014, the teams under MVP group reshuffles its coaching staff.
-Black was assigned to be the coach for the Meralco Bolts, while Jong Uichico replaced him as head coach for Talk 'N Text.
-In his first conference with the Bolts in 2014–15 Philippine Cup, his team clinched the top six in the eliminations with a 6–5 win–loss record.
-They entered the quarterfinals as the sixth seed with twice-to-beat advantage over Purefoods and dethroned the defending champions in the process.
-Few days after, the Bolts lost to Alaska in the knockout round.
+In 2014, the franchises under the MVP group corporate umbrella reshuffled their coaching staffs.
+Black was reassigned to the Meralco Bolts, while Jong Uichico replaced him as the head coach of Talk 'N Text.
+In his inaugural conference during the 2014–15 PBA Philippine Cup, Meralco secured a top-six seed in the elimination round with a 6–5 record.
+Entering the quarterfinals as the sixth seed with a twice-to-beat disadvantage against the Purefoods Star Hotshots, the Bolts eliminated the defending champions.
+A few days later, the Bolts were eliminated by the Alaska Aces in the knockout phase.

-On the 2016 Governors' Cup Finals, Black returned to the championship series once again and led Meralco to their first finals appearance to face the Barangay Ginebra San Miguel led by another of the winningest coaches, Tim Cone, but lost to Barangay Ginebra in Game 6.
-The next Governors' Cup, he led the Bolts to its best finish in the eliminations with a 9 – 2 win – loss record for the 1st seed and a twice-to-beat advantage in the quarterfinals.
-Meralco then defeated the Blackwater Elite in two games and the Star Hotshots in the semifinals for three straight games and booked a finals rematch against Ginebra.
-However, the Bolts still lost the series in seven games.
+During the 2016 Governors' Cup, Black steered Meralco to its first-ever Governor's Cup Finals appearance, setting up a championship series against Barangay Ginebra San Miguel, coached by Tim Cone; the Bolts ultimately lost the series in six games.
+In the subsequent 2017 PBA Governors' Cup, he guided the Bolts to a franchise-best 9–2 elimination record to claim the top seed and a twice-to-beat advantage.
+Meralco defeated the Blackwater Elite in the quarterfinals and swept the Star Hotshots in three games during the semifinals to book a finals rematch against Barangay Ginebra.
+The Bolts lost the consecutive championship series in seven games.